Lower Silesia: World War II

 In view of Polish claims to the area, a memorandum prepared by the United States Department of State in May 1945 recommended that the area stay with Germany because there was "no historic or ethnic justification" for granting this land to Poland.

-However, according to Soviet insistence at the Potsdam Agreement, in which the Soviet Union annexed most of the eastern Poland, Lower Silesia went to the Republic of Poland.
+However, as a result of Soviet insistence at the Potsdam Conference, the Western Allies agreed to the transfer of Lower Silesia to the People's Republic of Poland.
 These border shifts were agreed on pending a final peace conference with Germany which eventually never took place.
 Germany retained the small portion of the former Prussian Province of Lower Silesia to the west of the Oder-Neisse line.

 Modern Poland

 The remaining German population was expelled from the bulk of Lower Silesia east of the Neisse in accordance with the Potsdam Agreement.
 Poles from Central Poland and the Polish areas annexed by the Soviet Union came to the region.

 From 1945 to 1975 Lower Silesia was administered within the Wrocław Voivodeship.
 As a result of the Local Government Reorganisation Act (1975), Poland's administration was reorganized into 49 voivodeships, four of them in Lower Silesia: Jelenia Góra, Legnica, Wałbrzych, and Wrocław Voivodeships (1975–1998).
 As a result of the Local Government Reorganisation Act of 1998, these four provinces were joined into the Lower Silesian Voivodeship (effective 1 January 1999), whose capital is Wrocław.

+Following the Korean War, in 1953–1959, Poland admitted 1,000 North Korean orphans in the region.

+The region has been hit by the 1997 Central European flood.

 Population

 At the close of the classical period the region was inhabited by Germanic Tribes, who during the Migration Period moved westward to the lands of modern Germany and France and were replaced in Lower Silesia by Lechitic tribes.
-Centuries later, German settlers came to Lower Silesia during the Late Middle Ages, attracted by newly founded towns to develop the region.
-Over time, the autochthonous Polish population became partly Germanised and took up the German language as well, however, notable Polish communities survived, especially in northern Lower Silesia, and in larger cities.
+Starting in the 1100s, German settlers came into Silesia at the invitation of the local lords and founded towns all over the region under German town law, turning most of Lower Silesia into a German speaking region.
 In year 1819, the Breslau Regency had 833,253 inhabitants, the majority of whom—755,553 (90%)—were German-speakers; with a Polish-speaking minority numbering 66,500 (8%); as well as 3,900 Czechs (1%) and 7,300 Jews (1%).
 U.S. Immigration Commission in 1911 classified Polish-speaking Silesians as ethnic Poles.
-After World War II, German inhabitants that had not fled the area due to the war, were expelled, and the region was resettled by Poles from former eastern Poland, which was annexed by the Soviet Union, as well as from other regions, making Polish minority majority again.
+After World War II, German inhabitants that had not fled the area due to the war, were expelled in accordance with the Potsdam Agreement, and the region was resettled by Poles from former eastern Poland, which was annexed by the Soviet Union, as well as from other regions, making Polish minority majority again.
 In 1948–1954 Greeks and Macedonians, refugees of the Greek Civil War, came to Lower Silesia.
 They were temporarily admitted in five towns and villages in the region and afterwards finally settled in various cities and counties, although in the next decades some returned to Greece, and some emigrated to other countries.
 The largest Greek-Macedonian communities were located in Zgorzelec, Wrocław, Świdnica and Wałbrzych.